NeoSchema Reference Guide

 :param link_dir: Desired direction(s) of the relationships: either "OUT" (default) or "IN"

-:return: If successful, the pair (internal ID, integer "schema_id" assigned to the new Class);
+:return: If successful, the pair (internal database ID, string "schema_uri" assigned to the new Class);

 otherwise, raise an Exception